Gorgexpress/stock-dashboard/README.md

 Only 30 stock symbols can be watched at a time(a limit imposed by Alpaca's free tier)

 The UI is pretty minimal.
-If I spent more time on this, I would definitely look into improving it, especially the symbol chooser.
-Maybe add support for multiple users/watchlists too.
+If I spent more time on this, I would definitely look into improving it.
+The symbol chooser is a little janky, and would be better off as a modal instead.
+The current approach was chosen mostly to save time.
+I'd also like to clean up the stock-dashboard component.
+I could use react-query for http calls, and move some of the code related to http calls/websockets to a different file.

 I'd normally use NestJS for back-ends, but this was a good opportunity to derust my plain Express skills.